philipHinch/pokemon-cards/README.md

  # Pokemon cards viewer

- You can search your favourite pokemons and check out their stats!
+ You can search your favourite pokemon and check out their stats!

  If you are undecided, let the random button choose the pokemons for you.